Pronouns & the Queer Community

 A gender neutral or gender inclusive pronoun is a pronoun which does not associate a gender with the individual who is being discussed.

-There are many different pronouns that exist in the world, and you are the only person who can decide which pronoun is the right one for you.
+There are many different pronouns that exist in the world, and you are the only person who can decide which pronoun if any is the right one for you.

 What's the difference between Sex & Gender?